 - What do you need to know about Node.js?

 As a developer, you might have heard that both of these technologies are great options for building back-end systems.
 But how do you decide which one is right for your project?

 PHP is like an old friend.
 You have known them for a long time ‘cause they have been around for over two decades.
 So, you know it’s definitely an option you can rely on.

 On the other hand, Node.js is like a new flame that has caught your eye.
 It’s a newer technology that’s been making some sound in the web development world.
 It’s the shiny new toy that promises to revolutionize the way we build web applications.

-An example of how Node.js vs. PHP can be used in real life is Airbnb and other popular companies like Slack, Facebook, and Wikipedia.
+An example of how Node.js and PHP can be used in real life is Airbnb and other popular companies like Slack, Facebook, and Wikipedia.
 They initially used Ruby on Rails, but as their site grew, they faced problems with slow performance.
 They switched to a Node. js-based architecture.

 That change allowed them to handle more requests and improve their users’ experience.
 So, PHP vs Node.js performance is an important factor in this debate.

 Other popular companies like Slack, Facebook, and Wikipedia use PHP for their back-end development.
 Slack uses PHP for its real-time communication system, while Facebook uses it as a built-in compiler.
 Wikipedia uses PHP for its content management system.